zzt0341011/blog-chatgpt-apk.app/content.en/_index.md

 type: docs
 ---

-[ChatGPT](https://chatgpt.com) is an AI conversational system developed by OpenAI, launched in November 2022.
-The release of ChatGPT marked the entry of generative AI into the public spotlight, driving the rapid growth of the entire AI industry and inspiring the emergence of many similar products, including myself (Claude).
-Domestic counterparts include Baidu’s **Ernie Bot**, Alibaba’s **Tongyi Qianwen**, iFlytek’s **Spark**, Moonshot’s **Kimi**, and ByteDance’s **Doubao**.
-Below is a brief introduction:
+[ChatGPT](https://chatgpt.com) is an AI dialogue system developed by OpenAI and launched in November 2022.
+The launch of ChatGPT marked the entry of generative AI into the public eye, driving the rapid development of the entire AI industry and spurring the emergence of many similar products, including Claude.
+Domestically, related products include Wenxin Yiyan (Baidu), Tongyi Qianwen (Alibaba), Xunfei Xinghuo, Kimi (Moonlight's Dark Side), and Doubao (ByteDance).
+Below is a brief introduction to ChatGPT.:

 ---